 Computer information systems are part of virtually every industry — from accounting and marketing to finance and manufacturing.
-While business goals vary across industries, CIS help store and retrieve relevant information from databases and inform stakeholders of key performance indicators, such as engagement, leads, sales, and website visits.
+While business goals vary across industries, CIS help store and retrieve relevant information from databases and inform stakeholders about key performance indicators, such as customer engagement, leads, sales, and website visits.

 What Are the Types of CIS?

 Business owners, stakeholders, and executives rely on CIS professionals’ technical expertise to implement the systems that best meet customer needs, budgets, and unique business goals.
-CIS professionals must take into account the hardware, software, storage, security, cloud computing, training, and budgeting required when choosing or building a computer information system.
+CIS professionals must consider the required hardware, software, storage, security, cloud computing, training, and budgeting when choosing or building a computer information system.

-Computer information systems include artificial intelligence, cloud computing, and business intelligence.
+Computer information systems include artificial intelligence (AI), cloud computing, and business intelligence.
 Some descriptions of computer information systems are detailed below.

 - Data Warehousing: Data warehousing describes the collection and management of data from a variety of sources to provide business insights.
 The digital storage of large amounts of data for analysis requires several technologies and tools, such as business intelligence tools, SQL clients, and spreadsheets.

-- Machine Learning: This method of data analysis is a subset of artificial intelligence and involves the training of machines to learn from data.
+- Machine Learning: This method of data analysis is a subset of AI and involves training machines to learn from data.
 These systems can identify patterns and make decisions with little to no human interaction.

 - Competitive Intelligence: This type of CIS involves the definition, collection, analysis, and distribution of intelligence regarding markets.
-It might include uncovering insights into product performance, customer bases, or the competition in order for stakeholders to make strategic business decisions and gain a competitive advantage.
+It might include uncovering insights into product performance, customer bases, or the competition, enabling stakeholders to make strategic business decisions and gain a competitive advantage.

-CIS degree holders analyze organizations’ IT systems and keep them up to date.
+A CIS degree results from an advanced program that enables graduates to analyze organizations’ IT systems and keep them up to date.
 CIS degree coursework focuses primarily on computer science and information technology, software and hardware, cybersecurity, numerical analysis, robotics, and information systems.
-The curriculum allows students to develop the necessary skills to create software and update large-scale networks to adapt to evolving threats and business needs.
+The curriculum allows students to develop the skills to create software and update large-scale networks to adapt to evolving threats and business needs.

 What Do CIS Degree Graduates Do?